citp/privacy-policy-historical/t/tr/tri/tripadvisor.com.ph.md

 If you have questions about this Privacy Policy, please contact us at:

 TripAdvisor is based in the US and you can contact directly for any query regarding the processing of your information by TripAdvisor LLC.
-TripAdvisor’s mailing address is 141 Needham Street, Newton, MA, USA.
+TripAdvisor’s mailing address is 400 1st Avenue, Needham, MA, USA.

 This Privacy Policy is effective as of July 1, 2011